eopb/image-watcher/README.md

 ## What is it

-`image-watcher` is a CLI tool that "compiles" high-resolution images to low-resolution ones.
+`image-watcher` is a CLI tool that "compiles" images using various transforms set in a configuration file to produce new transformed images.
-It also has the option to "watch" source images for changes and update the low-resolution images with these changes.
+`image-watcher` also has the option to "watch" source images for changes and update the transformed images with every new change.

 ## Why did I make it